Television set: Rear projection

 However, in the early to mid 2000s RPTV systems made a comeback as a cheaper alternative to contemporary LCD and Plasma TVs.
 They were larger and lighter than contemporary CRT TVs and had a flat screen just like LCD and Plasma, but unlike LCD and Plasma, RPTVs were often dimmer, had lower contrast ratios and viewing angles, image quality was affected by room lighting and suffered when compared with direct view CRTs, and were still bulky like CRTs.
 These TVs worked by having a DLP, LCoS or LCD projector at the bottom of the unit, and using a mirror to project the image onto a screen.
-The screen may be a fresnel lens to increase brightness at the cost of viewing angles.
+The screen may be a Fresnel lens to increase brightness at the cost of viewing angles.
 Some early units used CRT projectors and were heavy, weighing up to 500 pounds.
 Most RPTVs used Ultra-high-performance lamps as their light source, which required periodic replacement partly because they dimmed with use but mainly because the operating bulb glass became weaker with ageing to the point where the bulb could eventually shatter often damaging the projection system.
 Those that used CRTs and lasers did not require replacement.

 Plasma

-A plasma display panel (PDP) is a type of flat panel display common to large TV displays 30 in or larger.
+A plasma display panel (PDP) is a type of flat-panel display common to large TV displays 30 in or larger.
 They are called "plasma" displays because the technology utilizes small cells containing electrically charged ionized gases, or what are in essence chambers more commonly known as fluorescent lamps.
 Around 2014, television manufacturers were largely phasing out plasma TVs, because a plasma TV became higher cost and more difficult to make in 4k compared to LED or LCD.

+In 1997, Philips introduced at CES and CeBIT the first large (42 in) commercially available flat-panel TV, using Fujitsu plasma displays.